-First Year Seminar: Part of the First-Year Program, this year-long course for first-year students is taught by a three-person team: faculty, co-facilitator, and student peer mentor.
+First-Year Seminar: Part of the First-Year Program, this fall semester, four-credit class for firstyear students is taught by a three-person team: faculty, co-facilitator, and student peer mentor.
 FYS is acceptable on second reference.

 foreign words: Certain words have become commonplace in the English language, such as resumé and hors d'oeuvres.
 These words require no explanation.
 However, for those words uncommon to the English language, a brief explanation should follow the term.
-Place uncommon foreign words in quotation marks.
+Place uncommon foreign words in italics.